 Serena Cheng QC is a commercial litigation and arbitration specialist whose practice focuses on technically and legally complex energy, engineering and infrastructure disputes.
-She is an experienced trial advocate who has represented a wide range of employers and contractors both domestically and internationally, with a particular emphasis on the Middle East.
+She is an experienced trial advocate who has represented a wide range of employers and contractors both domestically and internationally, with a particular emphasis on the Far East and the Middle East.

 “A very bright barrister who’s very good at coming up with strategy.”
 “Very good on contractual and legal interpretation, she is commercially excellent….”
 (Chambers and Partners 2019).

 “Bold decision maker, sticks to her guns, technically excellent, calm, confident and considered, and an excellent people person.”
 “A tenacious advocate, and very strong on the advisory side.”
 (Legal 500 2018)

 “Serena has a great ability to express complex legal arguments in a way that is clear and straightforward.”
 “Tactically very astute, down-to-earth.”
 (Chambers and Partners 2018)

 “A tenacious cross-examiner whose pleadings are excellent.”
 “She is diligent, efficient and innovative in her approach to complex issues.”
 (Chambers and Partners 2017 )

 ENERGY AND UTILITIES